Saint Elpis, Our Patron Saint

-Saint Elpis—whose Greek name means “Hope”—was the ten‑year‑old middle daughter of the pious widow Saint Sophia and the sister of Faith (Pistis) and Love (Agape).
-During the reign of Emperor Hadrian (117‑138 AD), the three sisters openly confessed Christ in Rome.
-Elpis strengthened her sisters in their resolve, telling the prefect Antiochus that their hope rested entirely in God.
-After enduring savage scourging and other torments, she was beheaded and thus received the incorruptible crown of martyrdom.
-Their mother buried the bodies of her daughters on the St. Sophia and, after three days in prayer at their graves, peacefully reposed to join them in the Lord.
-Their joint feast is kept on 17 September.
+Saint Elpis—whose Greek name means “Hope”—was the ten‑year‑old middle daughter of the pious widow Saint Sophia (Wisdom), and sister of Pistis (Faith) and Agape (Love).
+During the reign of Hadrian (117‑138 AD), the three sisters did not hide their faith, but openly confessed their love for Christ in public.
+Called before the Emperor in Rome, Elpis strengthened her sisters in their resolve, telling the prefect Antiochus that their hope rested entirely in God.
+After enduring savage beatings and torture, she was beheaded and thus received the incorruptible crown of martyrdom.
+Hadrian allowed their mother to bury the bodies of her daughters, where she remained at their graves, praying to God to take her.
+After three days in prayer, she was peacefully reunited with her daughters in Heaven.
+Their joint feast is September 17.

 Apolytikion in the Fifth Tone